manos-mark/visual_servoing/README.md

 <p align="center"><img src=images/obstacles.png></p>

-## 2. Find shortest path using A-star Algorithm
+## 2. Find the shortest path using A-star Algorithm
-Using the obstacles map array of the previous step we implement the [Path planning module](https://github.com/manoskout/visual_servoing/blob/master/scripts/path_planning.py) to receive the shortest path the robot should move to go into the target faster.
+Using the obstacles map array of the previous step, we implement the [Path planning module](https://github.com/manoskout/visual_servoing/blob/master/scripts/path_planning.py) to receive the shortest path the robot should move to go into the target faster.

 This is a graph based algorithm which is using an heuristic method for better performance.
 The core of this is f = g + h, where:
 - F is the total cost